andyboeh/esphome-dmx512/README.md

 ## Wiring

 You can use an RS485-TTL adapter module to connect your ESP device with the DMX bus.
+Attention: The below module is actually a 5V module, but it seems to work fine even if powered from 3.3V.
+However, there is no guarantee the MAX485 works at 3.3V.
+To be on the safe side, Use the MAX3485 instead (which is the equivalent for 3.3V).
+NEVER power the module by 5V, the ESP is not designed for 5V logic!

 ![MAX485-M](https://user-images.githubusercontent.com/1550668/149642143-7e13fb00-29fd-4e9d-8f11-6b4a2a2bd0ba.png)